Barr, A., & Feigenbaum, E. A. (1981). The handbook of artificial intelligence (Vol. 1). William Kaufmann. p. 11.

 The point of these experiments is to give you a chance to get direct, first-hand experience with interesting ideas that turn out to be fundamentally important in AI.

-Moreover, a lot of these experiments have “spoilers” at the end, and so if you just read through them without doing them, you may not ever be able to go back and recreate the experience.
+Moreover, many of these experiments have “spoilers” at the end, and so if you just read through them without doing them, you may never be able to go back and recreate the experience.

 We are going to kick off our adventures in intelligence by considering a very famous puzzle called the nine-dot puzzle.